gavinlyonsrepo/raspberrypi_tempmon/README.md

 If an alarm limit is on and triggered by CPU going above limit, data in red is displayed in screen.

-For mode 3 an email is sent using mode 5 function. but with warning in title and the log file is appended with error text.
+For mode 3 an email is sent using mode 5 function, but with warning in title and the log file is appended with error text.

-"Warning : CPU over the temperature limit 10 "
+> "Warning : CPU over the temperature limit 10 "

 In logfile mode the data is appended into a file log.txt at output folder.
  With optional mail setup if alarm mode setup.
 Sample output of logfile: